tklwc2052/tklwc2052.github.io/README.md

 hi kl here :P
-uh idfk what im doing here BUT if this site isnt blocked, https://tuff.speedslicer.dev/ then go to a new blank google site and paste this code into a new fully embeded page;

-"<!DOCTYPE html>
+uh idfk what im doing here BUT. the button below will launch a eagler client into a about:blank tab, (if the client is blocked idk what to tell u im sorry 😔) its not a scam trust ik what im doing

 <html lang="en">
 <head>
     <meta charset="UTF-8">